alexwlchan/alexwlchan.net/src/_drafts/inner-outer-strokes-svg.md

 ```

 We start by defining a `<mask>`, in which we draw the black and white shapes that make up the mask.
-Then we reference the mask in the `mask` attribute of our image, and the SVG renderer only shows the parts of the image that are below a white part of the mask.
+Then we reference it in the `mask` attribute of our image, and the SVG renderer only shows the parts of the image that are below a white part of the mask.

 Masks allow more sophisticated effects than clips: as well as a simple black/white--off/on, we can use shades of grey to more precisely control the opacity of the image that shows through.
 The darker the shade, the lower the opacity of the original image.